 If someone is making an interesting comment in response to a question in the chat, consider bringing them into the conversation to make their point on camera like a panelist.

 Accessibility should also be a top priority when designing your events, even virtual ones.
 If you’re hosting an online event, include closed captioning.
-If you’re hosting an in-person event, consider obtaining “window” masks, which have a transparent plastic area over the lips so that one’s lips are still visible.
-These masks enable more genuine interactions with hearing-impaired attendees who use lip reading as a method of communication.

 Hiring a sign language interpreter is also a great way to ensure that participants with hearing impairments are able to fully participate in the event.

-As you make the shift back to in-person or hybrid events, make sure your venue is ADA compliant.
+For in-person or hybrid events, make sure your venue is ADA compliant.
 Though historic buildings can be cool conference venues, the older the building, the less likely it is to be accessible.

 Ensure that there are ramps to get into the conference venue, as well as onto the stage.
 Also, ensure that you have enough seats so no one gets stuck standing and an accessible seating area for people who may need it.